DOE-NCI-MOSSAIC/FrESCO/README.md

   - imdb: binary sentiment classification with the imdb dataset,
   - P3B3: benchmark multi-task classification task, and
   - clc: case-level context multi-task classfication data.

+We have prepared `model_args` files for each dataset within the `configs/` directory.
+To run with your own data, the following instructions explain the requirements for the training data.

 Add the path to the desired dataset in the the `data_path` argument in the `configs/model_args.yml` file.
 The required data files are:
     - `data_fold0.csv`: Pandas dataframe with columns: